 The framework describes a rich eco-system of practice around each of the elements of the body, the heart, the mind and the soul.

 The purpose is to cultivate the meta-states of presence in the body, openness in the heart, emptiness in the mind and flow with the soul realm.
 Each of these meta-states is related to being present in a heart-centred way.

 You can explore each of the elements here.
 There is also a map to help you orient your practice and experience around.

 Below is one depiction of the model, shown in layers, which demonstrates how the different parts can build on each other to create a full spectrum experience of awakening.

 You can work your way through the different parts, or start by taking this quiz to discover which area would be most exciting and beneficial for you to focus on.

 An example of an attractor point would be becoming more open-hearted over time.
 Shifting towards attractor points over time will affect people’s behaviour, sense-making structures and ways of experiencing the world; ultimately opening up new paradigms and ways of being.

-There is an encouragement to be ambitious with what can be achieved – the changes can be quite radical and life-changing – while also recognising that it is all a journey and we will never arrive anywhere final.
+I encourage you to be ambitious with what can be achieved – the changes can be quite radical and life-changing – while also recognise that everything is a journey and you will never arrive anywhere final.
 You are cultivating change from the inside, rather than moving towards an external goal.